chastik/WissKI/02_Session/S2U4_WissKI-Roadmap.md

 ## What are Fields?

-A **Field** defines how a semantic path is displayed and edited in a WissKI form.
+A Field defines how a semantic path is displayed and edited in a WissKI form.

+A Field...

 * connects a semantic path to a widget
 * defines input types (text, date, autocomplete, dropdown)